Jens-AIMLX/langflow/install_approach.md

 ### 4. Simplified Langflow Installation

 **What we do:**
-- Install Langflow 0.0.78 with all dependencies
+- Install Langflow 0.0.78 with all dependencies, excluding problematic ones
-- Uninstall tiktoken after installation
+- Use UV's `--exclude-newer` flag to skip tiktoken and pyarrow

 **Why:**
 - Letting Langflow handle its own dependencies avoids architecture mismatch issues
+- The `--exclude-newer` flag allows us to skip problematic dependencies like tiktoken and pyarrow
-- Uninstalling tiktoken after installation avoids architecture compatibility issues
+- Tiktoken has architecture compatibility issues (32-bit vs 64-bit)
+- Pyarrow requires cmake which might not be available on all systems
 - This approach is simpler and more reliable than installing dependencies separately
 - Consistently using UV maintains the recommended approach from the article
-- Avoids build issues with pandas and other packages with C extensions

 ## Challenges and Solutions